faisal-hossain1429/code-f-second-p/README.md

 # code-f-second-p
-learnign to use git using a boocamp
+Learning to use git using a Bootcamp this is also my first edit